Jglowsoap/Jimini/README.md

 }

-decision is one of: allow | flag | block

-rule_ids are the triggered rules (generic API-1.0 may be suppressed if a specific secret matched)

 Shadow mode: If JIMINI_SHADOW=1 and the decision is block/flag, the HTTP response returns allow but still includes the rule_ids.
 Use this to pilot Jimini without breaking flows.